Megalon: Showa era (1973)

 In Godzilla vs. Megalon, Megalon is worshiped as a deity by the people of the subterranean kingdom known as Seatopia.
 The Seatopians unleash Megalon on the surface world as revenge for the damage caused to Seatopia through reckless nuclear testing.
-During his assault on the surface world, Megalon comes into conflict with Godzilla and Jet Jaguar.
+Megalon possesses limited intelligence, and the Seatopians had to steal and take control of the protagonists' robot, Jet Jaguar to lead Megalon to its destination.
+Jet Jaguar leads Megalon to destroy much of Tokyo while under the Seatopians control.
+During his assault on the surface world, Megalon allies with Gigan and comes into conflict with Godzilla and Jet Jaguar.
+Megalon and Gigan are ultimately defeated, and Megalon burrows back underground to return to Seatopia.